What Is a Liberal Arts Degree?

 You can get real-world experience to boost your major with an internship or campus job.
 With skills in critical thinking, problem solving, communication, and connection building, you are well-equipped for a wide range of internship opportunities.
 Consider applying at a publishing house, newspaper, law office, or marketing company.
 If you are unsure what you want to do when you graduate, internships are a great way to test out possible careers.

 After you graduate, there are many possible jobs and employers often recognize the value of well-rounded graduates.
-As a result, most graduates with a liberal arts degree end up with a full-time job.
+As a result, most graduates end up with a full-time job.
 The average full-time employee with this type of degree earns $55,000 a year

-Over time, liberal arts majors can transition into specialized, high-demand jobs.
+Over time, employees can transition into specialized, high-demand jobs.
 For example, graduates who work as human resource specialists, training and development specialists, or technical writers can earn even more than the average.

 The broad-based education you can gain at your US university can qualify you for a range of jobs across many industries.
-You can truly build essential skills and prepare for a lifetime of learning with a liberal arts degree.
+You can truly build essential skills and prepare for a lifetime of learning.

 Discover your best-fit colleges in the United States.
 Shorelight can help >